 Early stages of syphilis have more visible symptoms

 Secondary stage syphilis sores (lesions) on the palms of the hand.
-Referred to as "palmar lesions"
+These are referred to as "palmar lesions".

-Since earlier stages of syphilis are more infectious and aggressive, patients may experience the formation of painless ulcers around their genital area followed by general body rash affecting the palms and soles of the feet.
+Since earlier stages of syphilis are more infectious and aggressive, patients may experience the formation of painless ulcers around their genital area, followed by a general body rash affecting the palms and soles of the feet.

 In this case, swabs can be taken to help confirm the diagnosis.
-Confirmation is reached through 2 different types of blood tests.
+Confirmation is reached through two different types of blood tests.

 Some patients may test positive for syphilis for their entire lives

-In some instances, syphilis tests carried out on patients can remain positive for the rest of their lives even after treatment.
+In some instances, syphilis tests carried out on patients can remain positive across the rest of their lives even after treatment.

-This can, of course, make interpretation of the tests difficult and doctors will need a detailed history in order to establish whether the infection is new or whether it is one that has been treated.
+This can, of course, make interpretation of the tests difficult.
+So doctors will need a detailed history in order to establish whether the infection is new or whether it is one that has been treated.

 Specific penicillin is used to treat syphilis

-An effective and relatively common treatment used in Singapore is made up of a special penicillin injection which can be found at the DSC and dermatology clinics or at a sexual health centre.
+An effective and relatively common treatment used in Singapore is made up of a special penicillin injection which can be found at the DSC, dermatology clinics, or sexual health centres in Singapore.

-Early stages only require a single jab, whereas late stages may require 3 jabs (once every week).
+Early stages only require a single jab, whereas late stages may require three jabs (once every week).